Eddy-cs/Eddy-cs/README.md

 Full Stack Software Developer
 ------------------

-I'm a web developer with a focus on the MERN stack while exploring other technologies and frameworks that catch my interest!
-I'm always looking to improve my skills and build innovative web applications.
-Currently I'm dabbling on Typescript and Jest - if you're looking for a committed, team-player, and organized developer to add to your team, I'd love to hear from you!
+Software engineer with experience building innovative web applications.
+Skilled in leveraging various technologies and frameworks to create user-friendly solutions.
+Committed to delivering high-quality, detail-oriented work.
+Passionate about working collaboratively in a team environment. - if you're looking for a committed, team-player, and organized developer to add to your team, I'd love to hear from you!

 * 🌍  I'm based in New York, NY